 Just outside Lake Tahoe and above the infamous Donner Memorial State Park site, lies historic Truckee.
-Sit back, sip a cup of java and delve into every nook and cranny of this idyllic winter sports destination.
+Sit back, sip a cup of java and delve into every nook and cranny of this idyllic

 The heavy snows that blanket the Sierra Nevada around Truckee in winter bring with them the joys of skiing, sledding, and snowboarding.
 With its busy downtown, Truckee is an ideal headquarters for the winter sports enthusiasts—it's close to ski lifts and backcountry trails, and its charming 19th century buildings house convenient shops, cafes, and lodgings.
 Truckee is also relatively close to Lake Tahoe and the glittery attractions of Reno.